-Move Tracker S slowly in a straight line along the surface of the snow during the final three meters of the fine search.
-The directional lights do not illuminate in the final two meters, so only pay attention to the distance readings.
-From the point where you have located the smallest reading, "bracket" at 90-degree angles to the left and then to the right in search of a lower reading (Figure H).
+Move the Tracker slowly in a straight line along the surface of the snow during the final three meters of the fine search.
+The directional lights do not illuminate in the final two meters, so only pay attention to the distance change the distance readings.

+Bracketing: Make sure you go well past the low reading to confirm it is the lowest.
+When bracketing, ignore the directional lights, which no longer illuminate at less than two meters.
+Do not rotate the transceiver during this process, as it can readings.
+From the point where you have located the smallest reading, "bracket" at 90-degree angles to the left and then to the right in search of a lower reading (Figure I).
 Repeat if necessary along both axes.
 Begin probing at the lowest distance reading.